What is the Difference Between Naan and Roti? (Updated 2023)

 Roti and Naan are two of the most famous flatbreads in India.
 While the two are interchangeable, they also have distinct qualities.

 These differences between naan and roti come from the ingredients used as well as the cooking method.
-In case you are craving these breads, make sure to follow the recipes mentioned to get the desired texture of the bread.Print
+In case you are craving this bread, make sure to follow the recipes mentioned to get the desired texture of the bread.Print

 5 Easy Roti Recipes